-The objective and added value of our ERC training:
+The objective and added value of our ERC workshop:

 If you read the work program carefully you will surely notice the sole criterion is excellence.

 This is exactly where we come in.
-We decipher “excellence” for you, which is considered by many as ‘counter-intuitive’, based on our hands on experience working with hundreds of projects in the last decade.
+We decipher “excellence” for you, which is considered by many as ‘counter-intuitive’, based on our hands-on experience working with thousands of projects in the last decade.

 The topics of the workshop include:

 - Screening ERC candidates – What constitutes the “ERC Material” and when to say “No”.

 - What constitutes the required Scientific Excellence?

 - The unique nature of ERC: High risk, high gain, non-incremental work

 - Hypothesis for ERC – how to do it right